 6. Make Sure the Product Works

 Before launching, test and test again.
 Make sure the core function of your product works.
 When you launch, there will be no going back.
-If your product crashes or even fails during the first few days when people are still testing it, there will be no going back.
-You will have lost a huge chunk of new interested users.
+If your product crashes or even fails during the first few days when people are still testing it, it will be hard to recover from this blow.
+You will have lost a huge chunk of interested users.

-Consequently, when your basic function works, that first week of launching could get you thousands or hundreds of users and a lot more PR than you could ever imagine.
+When your basic function works, that first week of launching could get you thousands or hundreds of users and a lot more PR than you could ever imagine.

 7. Using Kickstarter/Indiegogo